Ranking nodes in bipartite systems with a non-linear iterative map: Derivation of the singular vector centrality in the case of

 \section{Derivation of the singular vector centrality in the case of $\gamma = 1$}

-Here we prove that the $\mathbf{x}$/$\mathbf{y}$ scores converge to the left/right singular vectors of the adjacency matrix corresponding to the leading singular value.
+Here we prove that the $\mathbf{x}$/$\mathbf{y}$ scores converge to the left/right singular vectors of the incidence matrix corresponding to the leading singular value.
 Let us consider the map written in matrix form:

 We now consider the proportionality between the $x$-score and the left singular vector (the derivation is similar for the $y$-score).
 Writing down recursively the map one obtains:

 where $\mathbf{x}^0$ and $\mathbf{y}^0$ are the initial conditions of the map which we choose to be vectors of ones.
 The $n \times m$ matrix $A$ can be then rewritten using the singular value decomposition: $A = U D V^T$, where $U = (\mathbf{u}^1, \ldots, \mathbf{u}^n)$ and $V = (\mathbf{v}^1, \ldots, \mathbf{v}^m)$ are unitary matrices whose columns are, respectively, the left and right singular vectors of $A$.
 The matrix $D$ is a rectangular diagonal matrix: $D_{ij} = \sigma_i \delta_{ij}$.
 Using the singular value decomposition in the equation above, one obtains: